stefaneidelloth/treezjs/doc/views/propertiesView.md

 * A section might contain several **input elements**

 If you click on a node/atom in the [Tree View](./tree_view.md), the corresponding properties are shown in the Properties View.
-The tree path of the current atom is typically shown on top of the properties view.
+The tree path of the current atom is typically shown on top of the properties view (e.g. root.results.page.graph.xy).

 ----